Home/Learn/World Capitals Guide

 The Balkans

 Balkan capitals trip people up because the borders have moved so much in the last 40 years.
 Serbia → Belgrade.
 Croatia → Zagreb.
 Bosnia and Herzegovina → Sarajevo.
 Slovenia → Ljubljana.
-Kosovo → Pristina.
 Albania → Tirana.
 Montenegro → Podgorica.
 North Macedonia → Skopje.
+Kosovo → Pristina is worth knowing too, but Kosovo is partially recognised and not part of GuessGlobe's main 195-country count.

 The Americas — 35 capitals, often not the largest city